 Resources for Health Care Settings

-As a health care organization you are viewed as a key contributor to preventing cardiovascular disease.
-There are a variety of tools and programs available to incorporate health systems changes into the structure of health care settings.
-These tools are free to use and can be implemented in a variety of settings to assist patients with achieving proper blood pressure control and optimal cardiovascular health.
-Access to these tools can be found below.
+There are a variety of tools and programs available to incorporate health systems change into the structure of health care settings.
+These tools are free to use and can be implemented in a variety of settings to identify patients who are at risk for heart disease and assist patients with achieving proper blood pressure control, cholesterol control, and optimal cardiovascular health.

-Million Hearts® is a national initiative from the Department of Health and Human Services to prevent one million heart attacks and strokes by 2017.
-The Million Hearts® website provides hypertension control action steps and various interventions specifically designed for clinicians.
-Tools include standardized treatment protocols and evidence-based strategies for improving cardiovascular health.
+Million Hearts® is a national initiative from the United States Department of Health and Human Services to prevent one million heart attacks and strokes by 2022.
+The Million Hearts® website provides:

 Target: BP is a national initiative launched by the American Heart Association and the American Medical Association to improve blood pressure control and build a healthier nation.
-The goal is to reduce the number of Americans who have heart attacks and strokes by urging medical practices, health service organizations and patients to prioritize blood pressure control.
-This initiative offers access to the latest research, tools and resources to reach and sustain blood pressure rates of less than 140/90mmHG within the population being served.
+The initiative provides:

 NCQA Heart/Stroke Recognition Program